Every morning Monday through Friday, we offer two live webcasts of Morning Prayer at 7 a.m. and 9 a.m. Eastern, and we invite you to participate.

 Here’s how our webcasts work.

-If you’re on a mobile device, you’ll need an app, free from Adobe and available here.
+If you’re on a mobile device, you’ll need an app, free from Zoom and available here.

-At the top of our Western Hemisphere page, dailyoffice.wordpress.com, you’ll see a webcast graphic something like this (we have several different ones):
+At the top of our Western Hemisphere page, dailyoffice.wordpress.com, you might see our logo, or a webcast graphic something like this (we have several different ones):

 Don’t click on the graphic; instead, a line or two below that, find the link to our live services.
 (Each service gets its own daily web address.)
 Click the link and you’ll be taken to a sign-in page.
 Sign in as a Guest and choose a screenname.
 You need not give your full name, but “Debbie of Boise” is a great sign-in.

-From there, our webhost, Adobe Connect, will install a new, temporary Flash window (no additional software required), taking you to a “room” where the worship leader and congregation have gathered.
+From there, our webhost Zoom will install a new, temporary window (no additional software required), taking you to a “room” where the worship leader and congregation have gathered.
 You’ll see the faces of other participants in the upper right corner; a list of our names (including the actual Rev. Debbie Graham from Boise, Idaho), a chat box, and the main portion of your screen will show an image of the day’s printed liturgy.
 You are immediately able to watch and listen.
 On a laptop or desktop, your screen will look something like this.

 If you’d like to speak and/or be seen on camera (which we invite you to do, but it’s not required), you need to take a couple of additional steps, depending on the age and type of device you’re using to connect with us.
 Here are some common scenarios.